Transport in Hong Kong: Highways

 Route 6 is a proposed highway, and is now under construction.

 There are 120 CCTV cameras monitoring traffic on these highways and connecting roads which are available on-demand (Now TV) and on the Transport Department's website.

 Highways in Hong Kong use two types of barrier system for divided highways.
 Older roads use metal guard rails and newer roads use the British Concrete step barrier.

 All signage on highways and roads in Hong Kong are bilingual (traditional Chinese below and English above).
 Street signs use black text on a white background.
 Highway and directional signage are white lettering on blue or green background.

 Bridges and tunnels

-There are 12 major vehicular tunnels in Hong Kong.
-They include three cross-harbour tunnels and nine road tunnels.
+There are 13 major vehicular tunnels in Hong Kong.
+They include three cross-harbour tunnels and ten road tunnels.

 Other road tunnels and bridges which are proposed or under construction are: